For Jen Rhame, each sticker served as a gutting reminder of a civic duty left unfulfilled.

 To volunteer or become an intern with FailSafe-ERA, fill out an application online.

-At FailSafe, Shanks said, returning to society after incarceration is a “journey,” and regaining the right to vote can serve as an important waypoint.
+At FailSafe-ERA, a nonprofit that provides re-entry support and services to returning citizens in the Fredericksburg area, returning to society after incarceration is a “journey,” Shanks said.
+And regaining the right to vote can serve as an important waypoint.

 “The restoration of their rights makes them feel whole again,” Shanks said.
 “It makes them feel like they are returning citizens.
 They feel like they have a sense of belonging and not that of an outcast that you tend to see them as.”